Sidhantaa/PCOS-Detection/README.md

 * LightGBM
 These may offer enhanced generalization and potentially better performance on edge cases.

-Feature Importance Techniques: Use permutation importance, SHAP values, or model-based feature selection to quantitatively determine the contribution of each feature, beyond what decision trees visually suggest.

 External Validation: To confirm generalizability, the current models can be evaluated on external clinical datasets with different patient distributions or additional biomarkers, simulating real-world application better.

-Automated Hyperparameter Tuning: GridSearchCV or RandomizedSearchCV could be introduced for both Logistic Regression and Random Forest to systematically find optimal model configurations instead of using fixed parameters.

 ---